 - Dr. Isabelle Gélinas, PhD, OT: Associate Professor; Director, Graduate Program; Chercheur régulier, C.R.I.R.
 (Centre de recherche interdisciplinaire en Réadaptation) du Montréal

-- Dr. Mark Ware, MD, MRCP(UK): pain clinician, researcher and teaching scholar
+- Dr. Mark Ware, MD, MRCP(UK) (on leave): pain clinician, researcher and teaching scholar

 - Our current contributors to the courses are clinicians specialized in chronic pain management and experts from the School of Physical and Occupational Therapy and the Alan Edwards Centre for Research on Pain.